acend/terraform-training/content/en/docs/04/4-config-files.md

 variable "environment" {}
 ```

-Create a new file named `variables.tf` and add the following content:
+Create a new file named `outputs.tf` and add the following content:

 ```terraform
 output "current_env" {